January, May, September

 To boost your job prospects in international settings, add a specialized qualification to your degree, such as a second language, logistics, urban planning, communications, accounting, nursing, agriculture, or IT.
-Your Bachelor of Arts in Peace and Conflict Studies can also lead you to further studies in peacebuilding and conflict transformation, or in related areas such as law, policy research, international development, or public administration.
+Your Bachelor of Arts with a minor or major Peace and Conflict Studies can also lead you to further studies in peacebuilding and conflict transformation, or in related areas such as law, policy research, international development, or public administration.

 The entrance requirements of the Bachelor of Arts degree will apply to the Peace and Conflict Studies program.